Questions & Answers

 Internal Family Systems (IFS) is a modality that supports getting in touch with different “parts” of our self that once served us but may now be holding us back.
 By gaining clarity on the existing dynamic, we can make systemic shifts that will work better for us in the present.

-Dialectical Behavior Therapy (DBT) encourages skill-building in the modules of Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
+Dialectical Behavior Therapy (DBT) helps clients access their Wise Mind and encourages skill-building in the modules of Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
+DBT helps us practice doing what’s effective in the moment.

 Q: Do you enjoy being a therapist?